10up/autoshare-for-twitter/readme.txt

 * Initial private release (props [@scottlee](https://profiles.wordpress.org/scottlee/))

 == Upgrade Notice ==

+= 1.2.1 =
+This release bumps the WordPress minimum from 5.3 to 5.7 and PHP minimum from 7.2 to 7.4.

 = 1.2.0 =
 This release bumps the WordPress minimum from 4.9 to 5.3.